Listing Variables

 When true, if the input value is an array, print its largest value.

-List of input names and other optional information about those inputs.
+List or dict of input names and other optional information about those inputs.

 Write a list of output names and other optional information to a specified stream.